 In terms of legal enforceability, clickwrap agreements provide an added layer of authenticity with the data points and audit trail that are collected throughout the process of acceptance.

 Lots of agreements can be delivered as a clickwrap agreement.
 However, there are certain agreement types that benefit the most from clickwrap treatment.

 We think about contracts being signed through clickwrap agreements or electronic signature in two ways: Standardized and Personalized contracts.

 Standardized contracts generally have the same language from person to person and can be accepted repeatedly, at high volume, by many or even infinite signers.
-Think of agreements such as NDAs or Terms and Conditions, which broadly apply to the signer whoever they may be.
+Think of agreements such as NDAs or Terms and Conditions, which broadly apply to the signer whomever they may be.

 Personalized contracts are agreements that are typically processed in lower volume because they are tailored to designated signers, and not meant to be re-used without being tailored, again, to a new, unique signer.
 These are agreements such as M&A activity, long-term partnership agreements, etc.